abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/logging.md

-The `logging` sample configuration :
+The following is a sample `logging` configuration:

 ```
 #